lopezdsr/sql-query/sqlref/sql_reference.md

 {: codeblock}

-The result of the example query is shown in the table below.
+The result of the example query is shown in the following table.

 |YEAR|QUARTER|AMOUNT|
 |----|-------|------|